sebastianamg/samgutx/README.md

 		>
 		> `wn(a,b)` is a function to output `b` times the negative number `a`.

-      * `std::vector<Type> decode()`: This method decodes an encoded sequence of Type integers using Rice-runs.
+      * `static std::vector<Type> decode( sdsl::bit_vector encoded_sequence, const std::size_t k )`: This static function decodes an encoded sequence of Type integers using Rice-runs.
 The following is the FSM used by this function:

 		![FSM to decode](img/codecs-grcodec-riceruns-decode.png)